Adriana Zeevi, PhD, ABHI (D)

 In collaboration with Drs.
-John McDyer and Chris Ensor (Pulmonary Division University of Pittsburgh) and Dr Nancy Reinsmoen (Cedar Sinai), we are interested in non-HLA antibodies in lung transplant recipients.
-In collaboration with Dr. Reinsmoen we tested 5 non-HLA antibodies including Anti-Angiotensin type 1 receptor (AT1R), Endothelin (ETAR), Perlacan, Collagen V and Vimentin).
-We have obtained some promising preliminary results that were presented in two oral presentation at ISHLT in April and we are in process to write the paper.
+John McDyer and Chris Ensor (Pulmonary Division University of Pittsburgh) and Dr. Nancy Reinsmoen (Cedar Sinai), we are interested in non-HLA antibodies in lung transplant recipients.
+In collaboration with Dr. Reinsmoen we tested 5 non-HLA antibodies including Anti-Angiotensin type 1 receptor (AT1R), Endothelin (ETAR), Perlacan, Collagen V and Vimentin.
+The paper was submitted and accepted to JHLT 2016.

 The Frequency and distribution of HLA-Ab in various IgG preparations (funding from CSL Behring)

 We received 30 preparations of IgG that are used for in vivo infusion and we tested for the HLA-Ab presence , strength by dilution and C1q binding.
-We also determined that many preparations contain de natured HLA-Ab that can bind on the Luminex platform and give false positive results.
+We also determined that many preparations contain denatured HLA-Ab that can bind on the Luminex platform and give false positive results.
 We applied a special acid treatment on the Luminex beads that allows us to uncover which of the HLA-Ab tested on the regular beads are against real epitopes and which are against denatured HLA.
 A large proportion of positive beads were identified to detect denatured HLA molecules that in vivo do not have a clinical significance.
 The abstract will be presented (poster) at ASHI in September 2016.
 The study summary and publication preparation are in progress.

 Diplomat, Laboratory Specialty of Histocompatibility Testing